How to Elope in Colorado: Your Ultimate Rocky Mountain Elopement Guide

 Pick a Location

-Once you’ve secured your photographer and they provide you with a location guide of potential locations to choose from, it’s time to pick the best elopement location for you.
+Once you’ve secured your photographer and they provide you with a customized location guide of potential locations to choose from, it’s time to pick the best elopement location for you.
 Everything from travel logistics to activity planning hinges on your chosen location.
-Many couples will even opt for multiple close-by locations to be able to have multiple backdrops on their elopement day!
+Many couples will even opt for multiple nearby locations to have multiple backdrops on their elopement day!

-All of my couples receive a customized location guide based on what they have told me they envision for their elopement setting.
+All of my couples receive a customized location guide tailored to the vision for their elopement setting.
 Oftentimes, choosing your location is the hardest part of your elopement planning journey, since there are just so many places to choose from, especially in Colorado!
-That’s why I help your narrow down the options based on my expertise and experience.
+That’s why I help you narrow down the options based on my expertise and experience.

 Book Travel

-Next it’s time to book your travel and lodging.
-Booking far enough ahead will ensure that you’re able to get the best deals on Airbnbs, flights, etc. Colorado is a popular travel destination and lodging fills up quickly and far in advance, so if you have a general location in mind, look to book your lodging right away!
+Next, it’s time to book your travel and lodging.
+Booking far enough in advance will help you secure the best deals on lodging, flights, and more.
+Colorado is a popular travel destination, and lodging fills up quickly and well in advance, so if you have a general location in mind, book your lodging right away!

 Choose Your Vendors

-Once you’ve decided on a location, work with your photographer to book other vendors for things like hair and makeup, flowers, catering, etc. I provide each of my couples with a preferred vendor list of folks who specialize in elopements.
-This helps take the guesswork and Google searches out of finding your perfect vendors.
+Once you’ve decided on a location, work with your photographer to book other vendors for hair and makeup, flowers, catering, and more.
+I provide each of my couples with a preferred vendor list of folks who specialize in elopements.
+This helps remove the guesswork and Google searches from finding your perfect vendors.

 Plan Activities, Timeline, and Details

 Once you’ve chosen a location and date, I will help you put everything together to build your perfect elopement day timeline.
-I provide a list of potential activities for your elopement day based on your location and what you dream of doing.
+I provide a list of potential activities for your elopement day, based on your location and your dream activities.
 This could be adventurous activities like hiking, horseback riding, skiing, or 4x4 driving, or something more relaxed like a picnic, scenic drive, cooking class, or sunset canoe paddle.

-This is also the time we’ll put together details that are special to you.
-If there is a specific meal, snack, or beverage that is unique to your relationship, we will incorporate that.
-If there are things you love doing together, this is when we’ll build that into your timeline.
+This is also when we’ll put together details that are specific to you.
+If there is a specific meal, snack, or beverage unique to your relationship, we will incorporate it.
+If there are activities you love doing together, we’ll build them into your timeline.
 If you’re looking for ways to include your pets or family members, we’ll decide just where they fit!

 Experience Your Best Day!